rasmussig/SearchEngine/README.txt

-﻿Version 1: 04-08-2025
-Version 2: 03-09-2025 - Enhanced functionality

-This codebase is a PoC searchengine that consist of two programs and a class library.
+﻿This codebase is a PoC searchengine that consist of two programs and a class library.

 The two programs are the indexer (also called a crawler) and a search program.
 Both are simple console programs.